developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 		</td>
 	</tr>
 </table>
-_This table applies to Windows Mobile and Windows CE devices only_.
+_This table applies only to Windows Mobile and Windows CE devices_.

 ### <a name="intent"></a>IntentReceiver
 The `IntentReciever` tag includes parameters to enable/disable the Intent function and to define the Action and Category of the Intent itself.
 The syntax for these parameters is as follows: